Accessible Absentee Voting

-- To request an accessible ballot, go to the online Absentee Ballot Request Portal and select Option 1.
-The deadline to request an absentee ballot is 5 p.m. on October 27.
+- To request an accessible ballot, go to the online North Carolina Absentee Ballot Portal and select Option 1.
+The deadline to request an absentee ballot is 5 p.m. on the Tuesday before Election Day.
 If a voter requested a mailed absentee ballot but has not returned that ballot, the voter may request a new accessible absentee ballot online.

 - Make sure to check the box indicating that you require an accessible ballot due to visual impairment.

 - Complete and submit the request form.
 You will receive an email confirming that your request has been submitted.

 - Once the request form is received, your county board of elections will process the request and email you to let you know your ballot is ready.
 The email will include a link to the online voting portal, where the voter may cast a ballot online.
 It may take several days for the county board of elections to process your request.

 - Before you vote, be sure to have your one witness ready.

 - The witness must be in your presence when you mark your ballot, but should not observe so closely they can tell how you voted.
 The witness must sign their name, and complete the witness information.
 If you receive assistance, the assistant must sign their name and complete the assistant information.
 The person who assists you can also serve as your witness.
 The witness and assistant may digitally sign if needed.